MPILOGUM114/MeAndYou/docs/source/index.rst

 WHAT IS A CTE ?
 ---------------

-CTE, also known as a common table expression works as virtual tables that are created during execution of a query, used by that query and removed or deleted after the query has finished execution.
+CTE, also known as a common table expression works as temporary tables that are created during execution of a query, used by that query and removed or deleted after the query has finished execution.